Cofucan/printf/README.md

 * %: specifier to literally print the '%' sign
-b: the unsigned int argument is converted to binary Handle the 0 flag character for non-custom conversion specifiers
+b: the unsigned int argument is converted to binary Handle the 0 flag character for non-custom conversion specifiers Handle the - flag character for non-custom conversion specifiers.